 During the entire navigation, we will have an amazing view of the magnificent Paine Massif; including Paine Grande, the Cordillera Olguin, and Los Cuernos (The Horns of Paine).
 These mountains, together with the multiple tones of turquoise water, make for a perfect contrast with the enormous walls of granite and sedimentary rock.

 After paddling in Grey Lake, we will begin the descent of Grey River.
 The river serpents through deep canyons with steep rock faces, creating sections of rapids that are exciting and entertaining.
-We will have the opportunity to appreciate many different species of aquatic birds that inhabit the river, including the peculiar Pato Anteojillo (Spectacled Duck) and Pato Cortacorrientes (Torrent duck).
+We will have the opportunity to appreciate many different species of aquatic birds that inhabit the river.

 We will continue to paddle next to the Paine Massif for 15 Mi, the length of Grey River until it joins with the turquoise water of the Serrano River.
 After paddling for 3 – 4 hours, the adventure comes to an end at Serrano Village.